umdenes100/rpi-camera-server/README.md

 ```console
 sudo apt update
 ```
-<code style="color : Red">Please follow the next instructions carefully.
+<code style="color : red">Please follow the next instructions carefully.
 Failure to do so could mean having to spend a lot of time fixing things.</code>